tzeikob/javascript-patterns/behavioral/observer/README.md

 ### Get access to the observable within listeners

 A really reasonable request could be to give access to the observable's state within the code of each registered listener.
-We can do this by just calling each listener with the `this` like so.
+We can do this by just calling each listener with the `this`, like so:

 ```javascript
 class Observable {